Join the club. Get checked out. Fly!

 Can student pilots learn to fly here?

 The club is not a flight school.
 A student pilot may join the club and benefit from member-rates on aircraft.
 The club does not provide or pay for instruction.
 Students may separately hire a club-approved instructor.
 The instructor may or may not be a member of the club.
 Student pilots are accepted into the club on a case-by-case basis.
-Students must secure their own insurance for solo flight activities (the club's fleet policy does not cover student solo flights, but will cover any flights with a club-approved instructor or member pilot).

 Can I take the plane on an overnight trip?